Below you will find answers to the most popular questions students ask of the Registrar’s Office.

 The Registrar’s Office sends emails informing you of early advisement and registration dates.
 In addition, there will be notices in the Main Lobby and on the college’s web site.

-- I am unable to register at my scheduled time.
+I can’t register at my scheduled time.
 Can I register earlier?

 No. You can register at your scheduled time or at any registration period after that.

-Enrollment appointments are based credits, current GPA, as well current student status.
-Please refer to our Registration Dates & Times for further information.
+Please refer to our Registration Dates and Times for further information.

 You will not be permitted to register if you have not been immunized.
 Contact Health Services in Room N-380.